 “The way of a fool seems right to him, but a wise man listens to advice.”

-I have heard the same powerful tool mentioned in several places recently and feel I want to share it with you.
+I have heard the same powerful tool about finding a mentor mentioned in several places recently and feel I want to share it with you.

-Find People Who Have Successfully Built the Business Model You Want To Build Yourself
+Find Mentors Who Have Successfully Built the Business Model You Want To Build Yourself

 Don’t misunderstand.
 I am not saying they need to be a huge financially successful conglomerate to utilize their services or advice.
 It may be that you appreciate their reputation for customer service or industry knowledge.
 Maybe they have created a niche which is your goal; therefore, in assisting you they will have personal experience, in addition to expertise, to share.